 And if you don’t have great credit, auto credit express will help you out anyway.
 And many local mortgage dealers will as well.
 So if you need the car or the mortgage, look into it.
 But above all, start using the other tips so that your credit will improve!

 3. Term Life Insurance is Good–every other life insurance policy?
 Probably not.

 If you’re under 50, term life insurance is really pretty cheap, especially if you don’t smoke.
 Try to insure the main breadwinner in your family for at least $500,000, if you can, so that if the person were to suddenly die, you’d have a comfortable cushion.

 But banks and other loan providers often try to “sneak” insurance in to other things, too.
 Mortgages often come with life insurance–if you die, your mortgage is paid off!
 It sounds great, but let’s say you owe $150,000 on the mortgage.
-I can pretty much guarantee you that if you went to an insurance company and took out an additional $150,000 in term life insurance it would be cheaper than the life insurance that goes with the mortgage.
+I can pretty much guarantee you that if you went to an insurance company or a Prime America life insurance broker and took out an additional $150,000 in term life insurance it would be cheaper than the life insurance that goes with the mortgage.
 So opt out of that.

 Opt out of credit card insurance schemes, too.
 Pay your credit card off in full, and you won’t need balance protection insurance in case of unemployment.
 And simply get enough term life insurance that these debts would be covered anyway without needing 5 or 6 different policies for each different loan you have.

 The one type of insurance people don’t get enough of is disability insurance.
 If someone dies, it’s tragic, but it’s not nearly as expensive as if someone is in a horrific car accident or something and becomes disabled.
 And the latter is actually more likely than the former.
 When you’re disabled, you may have to remodel your house and bathroom and kitchen, you may need nursing care, and you may need other equipment.
 Don’t skimp here!